Parameter memory (Parameter Store)

 Parameters in process elements

-In the "Processes" module, parameters can be selected at various points in the properties of process elements and also new parameters can also be created and added to the parameter store.
+In the "Processes" module, parameters can be selected at various points in the properties of process elements and also newly created and stored in the parameter memory.
 Alternatively, the parameters can also be saved directly in the process.

 A parameter is saved in a separate bean property whose name is the same as the name of the bean property of the static value plus the suffix "ParamRef".
 The value of the bean property corresponds to the name of the parameter that was assigned in the parameter store.
 Example: userParamRef = "myUser".